 Vacuum deposition, also known as vacuum evaporation, is a process used to deposit material onto a surface with minimal or no gas molecules between the material and surface.
 Under vacuum, the coating process deposits material on the atomic or molecular level.
 Layers of material can range from an atom to millimeters thick.

 Chemical vapor deposition (CVD) (a vacuum deposition method) produces high quality, high-performance, solid materials.
 Semiconductor industry often uses this process to produce thin films.
-Additionally, in the CVD process, the wafer (substrate) exposed to one or more volatile precursors reacts and/or decomposes on the substrate surface to produce the desired deposit.
+In the CVD process, the wafer (substrate) exposed to one or more volatile precursors reacts and/or decomposes on the substrate surface to produce the desired deposit.
 This process produces volatile by-products periodically.
-Gas flow through the reaction chamber removes all the by-products.
+Provided that, gas flow through the reaction chamber removes all the by-products.
 The CVD process deposits many substances including: silicon (dioxide, carbide, nitride, oxynitride), carbon (fiber, nanofibers, nanotubes, diamond and graphene), fluorocarbons, filaments, tungsten, titanium nitride and various high-k dielectrics.